How To Know If Your Hair Is Shedding Or Breaking

 How To Know If You’re Hair Is Shedding Or Breaking | A Relaxed Gal

 (This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.
-Thank you!)
+If you click an affiliate link and make a purchase I may receive a small commission.)

 What’s the difference between shedding and breaking hair?